dart-archive/www.dartlang.org/src/site/articles/profiling/index.markdown

 ###Narrowing in

 Profiling is an act of binary search.
-You start off by timing a large block of code--for example, your entire update loop--and then narrow in on the slowest part.
+You start off by timing a large block of code—for example, your entire update loop—and then narrow in on the slowest part.
 Eventually you have identified a set of functions or an algorithm that is worth optimizing in order to increase your entire application's performance.